wordijp/vim-quickfixsync/README.md

 ![demo](./demo/demo_quickrun.gif)

-Also, some LSP plugins have this feature, but if there is a discrepancy in the display using the quickfix list, this plugin will correct it to the correct result.

 For example, LanguageClient-neovim for dart with analysis_server.

 <img src="./demo/demo_dart_unused.gif"> →
 <img src="./demo/demo_dart_used.gif">

+Also, if there is an inconsistency in the display using the quickfix list for the LSP plugin, this plugin will fix it to the correct result.

 # Installing